modal-labs/modal-vibe/README.md

 ## Structure
+- `main.py` is the entrypoint to running Modal Vibe on Modal
 - `web` contains the Modal Vibe website that users see and interact with, as well as the api server that manages Sandboxes.
 - `sandbox` contains a small HTTP server that gets put inside every Sandbox that's created, as well as some sandbox lifecycle management code.